brandongregory/dndhelp/src/5e-build-guides/unarmed-brawler.md

   url: /5e-build-guides/
 ---

-Monks are great at a lot of things on DnD 5e, but they don’t fit every unarmed character.
-Sometimes, you just want a tough-as-nails street brawler who can punch really, really hard—without messing with that mystical stuff the Monks do.
-If you want a fast and nimble martial artist, you still can’t beat the Monk, but strength-based unarmed characters do better in other classes—which is exactly what this guide covers.
+Monks are great at a lot of things, but sometimes we want to build Mike Tyson rather than Bruce Lee.
+An unarmed Fighter offers several benefits, such as their staying power over long adventuring days and their strong ability to grapple opponents.
+It also opens up builds that don't have Wisdom as a cornerstone stat, allowing a character to be a charistmatic pugilist, or a cunning battlefield tactician.
+If you want to punch things and use Strength as your primary stat, this guide shows you how to do that in DnD 5e.

 <div markdown="1" class="contents">
 <strong>Contents</strong>